Back to School Tips for Teachers: How to Prepare Before the First Day

 I have used some fun and creative bulletin boards in the past, yet each year I always come across a new one I would like to try.
 To help get ready for back to school, decide which displays or bulletin boards you would like to incorporate into your classroom this year.

-Some bulletin boards are useful year after year, however sometimes it is necessary to change things up a little bit.
+Some bulletin boards are useful year after year, but sometimes it is necessary to change things up a little bit.
 Make these decisions in advance so you’re not stuck contemplating what you want to do during the first few days back in the building.

 It has been helpful to reflect on what has worked in the past.
 Then, decide whether to keep that area, move it, or create a new space for certain learning activities.

 Have you ever thought about having students help you design your classroom?
 Do they have input on what areas they would find most useful and engaging?
-Each year, we do a Location and Maps unit.

 3. Get Organized